If you’re planning to hang drywall in your basement, moisture and mold resistance should be at the top of your list when selecting the right type.

 Fiberglass mat and paperless drywall is ideal for basements because it offers superior moisture protection.

 It also helps stave off mold growth, keeping indoor air quality and living environment healthy.
-Plus, fiberglass drywall is just as easy to install as regular drywall, so you can get the job done quickly.
+And fiberglass drywall is just as easy to install as regular drywall, so you can get the job done quickly.

 Green board is one of the best options for moisture-resistant drywall.
 It is designed to withstand moisture, mold, and mildew better than regular drywall.
-Plus, green board is often available in large sizes—up to four feet by eight feet per sheet—so you can cover more square footage with fewer pieces of green board than with standard drywall.

 Purple board is an ideal insulation option for basements or other areas where moisture resistance is important.
-It’s a type of drywall gypsum board with a tough, waterproof covering made of vinyl or fiberglass.

 This helps to prevent mold and mildew growth and ensures that your walls stay dry and free from any moisture damage.